-Under the environmental law for treatment of electrical and electronic equipment and batteries, any manufacturer or importer of electrical and electronic equipment or batteries, is responsible for recycling the electrical and electronic equipment sold, even if it will come out of use after many years.
+Under the environmental law in Israel for treatment of electrical and electronic equipment and batteries, any manufacturer or importer of electrical and electronic equipment or batteries, is responsible for recycling the electrical and electronic equipment sold, even if it will come out of use after many years.
 The environmental legislation established mechanisms requiring annual reports, employing of recognized bodies for those tasks and many other duties.
 Breach of these obligations can lead to the imposition of significant monetary sanctions as well as the submission of indictments for violation of orders.

 This legislation of 2012, follows the global trend of legislation regulating the handling of electronic waste.

 In 2003, in view of the sharp increase in the flow of e-waste in the European Union, the cluster of directives - WEEE 2002/93 / EC which deals with the collection and recycling of electrical and electronic waste was accepted.
 The WEEE Directives' aims:

 - reduce the amount of electronic waste directed to landfills;